praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 - **Single seed** - They store a single master seed and derive multiple accounts using standard BIP32 paths, which means you can't backup imported wallets
 - **iCloud Keychain only** - When I tried it, it didn't work because I use 1Password.
 To get Kraken's passkey backup working, I would have had to disable 1Password as my global password manager.
 PRF, on the other hand, is supported by third-party password managers including [1Password](https://1password.com/blog/encrypt-data-saved-passkeys) and [Bitwarden](https://bitwarden.com/blog/prf-webauthn-and-its-role-in-passkeys/).

+Kraken's solution is fully E2E encrypted and doesn't require running a server, but the iOS-only and single-seed limitations made it unsuitable for Cove.

 More fundamentally, Kraken's approach stores the encrypted seed _inside_ the passkey credential itself using largeBlob.
 The approach I'm proposing uses the passkey only to derive an encryption key; the encrypted data lives separately in cloud storage.
 This decoupled architecture removes the size limitations and enables Android support.

 ### Bull Bitcoin (Recoverbull)

 While I was working on this, Bull Bitcoin released [Recoverbull](https://www.bullbitcoin.com/blog/recoverbull-a-bitcoin-wallet-backup-system), based on the Photon spec with a key server.
+It's fully E2E encrypted, cross-platform, and supports multiple wallets.
 I thought it was elegant, but I didn't want to go with it because of the requirement to run a key server.
 I didn't want to be responsible for maintaining that infrastructure.

 All of these made smart tradeoffs for their use cases.
 But I wanted something cross-platform, no server to maintain, and supports arbitrary wallet imports.